-Roche acquires DNA sequencing firm for up to $350 million
+Roche acquires DNA sequencing firm for up to $350 mIllion

-ZURICH Swiss drugmaker Roche said it was buying privately held U.S. gene-sequencing firm Genia Technologies for up to $350 million, securing access to a technology that should allow it to decipher human genes at a cheaper cost.
+ZURICH Swiss drugmaker Roche said it was buying privately held Genia Technologies, which is developing a DNA sequencing platform, for up to $350 million (209 million pounds) including milestone payments.

-Gene sequencing is vital to the development and use of new medicines by allowing researchers and physicians to better understand the human genome.
+The world's largest maker of cancer drugs said earlier this year it was interested in buying technologies to strengthen its diagnostics unit.

 Under the deal announced on Monday, Genia's shareholders will receive $125 million in cash and up to $225 million in contingent payments depending on certain milestones, Roche said in a statement.

-The world's largest maker of cancer drugs said earlier this year it was interested in buying technologies to strengthen its diagnostics unit.
-"The acquisition of Genia is a further step for Roche to introduce a potentially disruptive technology to the market," Roland Diggelmann, chief operating Officer of Roche Diagnostics, said in the statement.
+"The addition of Genia's single molecule semiconductor DNA sequencing platform using nanopore technology strengthens our next generation sequencing pipeline," Roland Diggelmann, Chief Operating Officer of Roche Diagnostics, said in the statement.

-While other sequencing platforms rely on expensive optical sensors, Genia uses cheap electronic semiconductors, the same as those used in cell phones and computers, to measure changes in electrical currents and identify DNA sequences.

-Roche said the technology was expected to reduce the price of sequencing while increasing speed and sensitivity.
+Roche said California-based Genia's proprietary technology that allows for single molecule, electrical real-time analysis was expected to reduce the price of sequencing while increasing speed and sensitivity.

 In 2012, Roche abandoned an attempt to buy gene-sequencing company Illumina for $6.7 billion after the U.S. firm's shareholders held out for a higher price.